citp/privacy-policy-historical/t/th/the/theladders.com.md

 **Information We Collect**

-We may collect information about you directly from you and from third party sources, as well as automatically through your use of our Site, App and Services.
+We may collect information about you directly from you and from third party sources, as well as automatically through your use of our Site and Services.

 Information We Collect Directly From Jobseekers.
 We collect information from you when you register for or use our Services including: name, email address, photograph, zip code, current or past employers, dates of employment and income information as well as other information that you submit as part of your profile or that may be useful in helping us to match you with job opportunities.
-We also collect and store information about your use of the Site, App and Services, such as jobs you've applied to, jobs you've viewed, the resumes you've posted, and similar information.
+We also collect and store information about your use of the Site and Services, such as jobs you've applied to, jobs you've viewed, the resumes you've posted, and similar information.

 Information We Collect Directly From Recruiters or Employers.
 We collect information from you when you register for or use our Services, including name, email address, photograph, zip code, company name, as well as other information that you submit as part of your profile or job posting that may be useful in helping us to match you with candidates for your available jobs.
 We may also collect information such as your searches, clicks, views, and other actions taken on the Site.